Teesside Freeport

 South Tees Development Corporation, which predates the freeport, has made substantial investments at the Teesworks site.

 With the announcement of the freeport, and the anticipated demand for land within it, the programme of demolition and remediation work was accelerated.

 Developments

 In 2022 work began on a £400m factory for SeAh Wind to make offshore wind turbine bases on part of the Teesworks site acquired by Teesworks Ltd for £100.
 Other projects have been announced.

-A Net Zero Teesside Power project broke ground in 2023.
-NZT Power is a gas-fired power station with carbon capture and storage capability, aiming to become a de-carbonised industrial cluster.
+The Net Zero Teesside Power project broke ground in 2023.
+NZT Power is a gas-fired power station with carbon capture and storage, aiming to become part of a de-carbonised industrial cluster.

 Criticisms of the project

 Politicians and the media have criticised Teesworks for possible pollution of the Tees in the context of an unexplained shellfish die-off near Teesside and for a perceived lack of transparency in the transfer of assets.

 Pollution concerns

 In October 2021 work started on the 1.2 km South Bank Quay project to provide a deep water facility.
 In the same month thousands of dead crabs and lobsters were washed up on the Tees estuary and beaches along the North-East coast of England.
 The deaths were first reported in Seaton Carew, Redcar and Seaham.
 Some people blamed dredging of the Tees, but this was not supported by government enquiries.